 - Button Code: enter a designation you would like to use for this button for click tracking purposes

 Click Submit to preview and place the button in the email template.

 - Color and Alignment: To change the color and alignment of a button, it must first be added to the Email Template by clicking the Submit option.
 After the button has been created, drag your cursor over the button in the email body to highlight it.
 You can then use the Text Color and Alignment icons to edit the button's appearance.

 You can use a link or button added to an email template to send Shared C360 Layouts through Program emails.
 To learn more about this feature, refer to Send Shared 360 Layouts through Programs.

 Edit Token Properties (Tags)

-- Display label: the placeholder text or label for the tokenized field
+- Display Name: the placeholder text or label for the tokenized field

 - Value Type: select Text, Date, or Number (supported formats listed below)

 - Default Value: enter text to be inserted in cases where the token value is missing (Example: for a first name field that is blank, the default could be "customer")

 When configuring email templates, users can auto-select text in the HTML editor based on text selected in the email template, search and replace text, and collapse style and image attributes within the HTML editor.